Historical information about Oakwood

 - At the end of the year, the Service Excellence Program is launched, replacing the former Service First!
 Program.
 The program strives to create outstanding environments within OHS for patients and families, employees, volunteers, and physicians.

 - OHS wins the Quality Leadership Award from the Michigan Quality Council.

 - Oakwood Hospital & Medical Center’s Total Joint Replacement Program earns a "Gold Seal of Approval" from the Joint Commission on Accreditation of Healthcare Organizations.
-OHS is the only health care system in Michigan to have two hospitals awarded the approval; Oakwood Heritage Hospital received the award in 2005.
+OHS is the only health care system in Michigan to have two hospitals awarded the approval; Oakwood Hospital - Taylor received the award in 2005.

 - The Oakwood Surgical Pavilion and Heart and Vascular Center open in January on the campus of Oakwood Hospital & Medical Center as part of $200 million dollar renovation project to OHMC started in 2003.